-In January 2020, our sponsor subscribed for an aggregate of 8,625,000 Class B ordinary shares, par value \$0.0001 per share, for an aggregate purchase price of \$25,000, or approximately \$0.003 per share.
-In \$,2020, our sponsor transferred founder shares to \$.
+In January 2020, our sponsor subscribed for an aggregate of 8,625,000 Class B ordinary shares, par value \$0.0001 per share, for an aggregate purchase price of \$25,000, or approximately

+\$0.003 per share.
+In March 2020, our sponsor transferred 100,000 founder shares to each of David Spillane and Cipora Herman at their original per-share purchase price.

 Prior to the initial investment in the company of \$25,000 by our sponsor, the company had no assets, tangible or intangible.
 The purchase price of these founder shares was determined by dividing the amount of cash contributed to us by the number of founder shares issued.
 Our initial shareholders will collectively own 20% of our issued and outstanding shares after this offering (assuming they do not purchase any units in this offering).
-If we increase or decrease the size of this offering, we will effect a capitalization or share repurchase or redemption or other appropriate mechanism, as applicable, with respect to our founder shares immediately prior to the consummation of this offering in such amount as to maintain the number of founder shares at 20% of our issued and outstanding ordinary shares upon the consummation of this offering.
-Up to 1,125,000 founder shares are subject to forfeiture by our sponsor depending on the extent to which the underwriters' over-allotment option is exercised.
+On April 27, 2020, we effected a share capitalization resulting in an increase in the total number of founder shares issued and outstanding from 8,625,000 to 10,350,000 in order to maintain the number of founder shares at 20% of our issued and outstanding ordinary shares upon the consummation of this offering.
+Up to 1,350,000 founder shares are subject to forfeiture by our sponsor depending on the extent to which the underwriters' over-allotment option is exercised.